Get Started Free

 There are multiple ways to create an Event Processing Application using Event Processors.
 We will look at two.

-CREATE STREAM clean_readings AS
+CREATE TABLE clean_readings AS

 SELECT sensor,